Material Girl: Live performances

 "Material Girl" was performed by Madonna on five of her world tours.
 She ended the Virgin Tour (1985) with a self-parodying performance of the song.
 She wore a white tube top and a tight white skirt and carried a bunch of notes in her left hand.
 At the end of the performance she asked the audience "Do you really think I'm a material girl?...I'm not...Take it [Throwing fake money]...
 I don't need money...
 I need love."
 As she began to strip off more clothes, she was apprehended and marched offstage by an extra posing as her father.
 In Detroit, her father Tony himself did the honors.
 The performance was included in the VHS release Madonna Live: The Virgin Tour.

 In the Who's That Girl World Tour of 1987, Madonna performed it as a medley with "Dress You Up" and "Like a Virgin".
 She wore an elaborate costume, inspired by Dame Edna Everage.
-It consisted of a hat strewn with fake fruits, flowers and feathers, jeweled batwing spectacles with heavy, black frames, a ruffled skirt, a bodice covered with objects like watches and dolls and fishnets.
+It consisted of a hat strewn with plastic fruits, flowers and feathers, jeweled batwing spectacles with heavy, black frames, a ruffled skirt, a bodice covered with objects like watches and dolls and fishnets.
 Author Carol Clrek stated that the dress was more "ludicrous for Madonna, than humorous."
 Two different performances of the song on this tour can be found on the videos: Who's That Girl: Live in Japan, filmed in Tokyo, Japan, on June 22, 1987, and Ciao Italia: Live from Italy, filmed in Turin, Italy, on September 4, 1987.